top of page

 Please note these are honest guidelines.
 If we're experiencing a sudden surge of a orders with bespoke boards, this will impact on the turn around time.
 However, the same is also true, if we're experiencing a large number of standard boards then your order will be completed quicker as standard boards can be made very fast.

 Deadlines: If you have a deadline, please please let us know.
-We're happy to help and have yet to fail to meet a deadline!
+We're happy to help and have yet to fail to meet a deadline but it's good to know about it with plenty of advance warning.

 Wooden Honours Boards - FAQ's